FrancoA98/IT266Spring2022/README.md

 # Deliverables
 1) 10 melee weapons
-2) off-hand gun that stuns enemies
+2) Off-hand gun that stuns enemies
-3) blood vials and quicksilver bullets
+3) Blood vials and quicksilver bullets
 4) Enemies award blood echoes
 5) "Messenger" shop to buy upgrades, which allow the weapons to scale accordingly.